Ceramic formers production/manufacturing process consists of the following 10 steps.

 Lab & Modelling:

-Lab helps to check all the process parameters and finished product properties like thermal shock resistance, water absorption and roughness of the pieces.
+The lab helps check all the process parameters and finished product properties, like thermal shock resistance, water absorption, and roughness of the pieces.

 Modelling: This department helps to create a new model/mother mould and trial run in production and then make a case/block mould for the moulding department.